peter-akworo/PostgreSQL-tutorial/README.md

 ## Acknowledgments

-* To Pondi Brian and Wanjohi Kibui my GIS mentors.
+* To all my LinkedIn connections for your support.